xinyuwei-david/david-share/README.md

 # david-share
-This repository contains the essence of the "david-share" WeChat public account, as well as study notes from daily work.
+This repository contains the essence of the "david-share" WeChat public account blog, as well as study notes from daily work.

 My current research focus is on GenAI, and all related content can be found in the related directories.